 It is important that MetLife are notified of all discretionary entrants as soon as possible.
-Until satisfactory evidence of health has been submitted and MetLife has confirmed their acceptance of the member under the policy, they are not covered and any claim submitted in respect of the member will be declined.
+Unless agreed otherwise, MetLife will not cover discretionary entrants for their full benefit until we have been provided with satisfactory evidence of health.
 This will be the case even if MetLife has not been notified of a discretionary entrant as a result of an administrative error by the employer or a representative acting on behalf of the employer.